-The DNOS macro assembler accepts the standard 990 assembly language instructions, and includes a macro facility and conditional processing.
+The DNOS Macro Assembler accepts the standard 990 computer assembly language instructions, and includes a macro facility and conditional processing.
 The macro facility provides character string manipulation, access to binary values in the symbol table, and support of macro definition libraries.
-The relocatable object code produced by the assembler can be partitioned in segments.
-Common blocks, program segments, and data segments are contained in separate location counters.
-The Link Editor collects segments of the same type into contiguous memory areas.
-Conditional processing of a sequence of assembly language statements is dependent on the value of an arithmetic or logical expression.
+The relocatable object code produced by the assembler can be partitioned into segments.
+Common blocks, program segments, and data segments have separate location counters.
+The Link Editor gathers segments of the same type into contiguous memory areas.
+Conditional processing of a sequence of assembly language statements depends on the value of a logical expression.
 Directives are provided to specify the amount of information in the assembly listing.